Did you know that issues relating to tyres are a common reason for MOT failure?

 Read on and find out some of the key MOT rules concerning tyre health that you should bear in mind ahead of your next MOT.

-What Are The Main MOT Rules For Tyres?
+What are the Main MOT Rules For Tyres?

-Tread Depth Must Be At Least 1.6mm
+Tread Depth Must Be at Least 1.6mm

 A primary groove on a tyre must have a tread depth of 1.6mm, as a legal minimum.